koin4dapp/koin4kontrak/README.md

 </html>
 ```

-Then the wasm raw code can be decompiler from bytecode to opcode using decompiler tools.
-Online decompiler available online at https://wasdk.github.io/wasmcodeexplorer/.
+Then the base64 encoded wasm can be convert to wasm binary file, and can be decompiler from bytecode to opcode using decompiler tools.
+Online base 64 decode available online at https://www.base64decode.org/ and Online decompiler available online at https://wasdk.github.io/wasmcodeexplorer/.

 <h1>Attack Prevention</h1>
 It is impossible to create a pure secret random number if we must revealed all our code as open source , because the behaviour of smart contracts must be deterministic to keep the consensus.
 The attacker can duplicate our code, try to calculate the result and transfer it to our smart contract via action call.
 To overcome this we have kept part of our code close source as secret formula.